Deep-MI/Deep-MI.github.io/events/workshops/fastsurfer-course-2025/registration.md

 Registration for the 2025 course will **open** on June 20, 2025, and **close** on August 31, 2025, or as soon as all spots are filled, whichever is earlier.

 The **course fee** is EUR 250.
-This covers the scientific lectures and practial sessions, course materials, rental hardware, and catering during the course (lunch, coffee breaks, reception on the first day).
+This covers the scientific lectures and practial sessions, course materials, rental hardware, and catering during the course (lunch, coffee breaks, reception on the first day; the optional dinner at the second day of the course is not included).
 Payments can be made via credit cards, PayPal, or bank transfer.

 [Register here](https://eveeno.com/818352779) to take part in the 2025 DeepMI FastSurfer / FreeSurfer course.
 You will be forwarded to the site of our external service provider (eveeno.com).